 - Railroad workers

 Typically, those facing the highest risk of secondary asbestos exposure are the people who encounter asbestos workers frequently.
 This list typically includes the people who are in close contact with those who work with the mineral, including significant others, children, coworkers, friends or roommates.

 Specific case studies on patients who have developed mesothelioma as a result of indirect asbestos exposure involved those who worked administration in the factories or construction sites that contained the mineral.

 There is a significant lag time in the development of asbestos-related diseases, referred to as a latency period.
 In the majority of cases, patients develop mesothelioma later in life, making seniors the primary target of the disease.
-The latency period is approximately 10 to 50 years before any symptoms even develop, making an early mesothelioma diagnosis even more difficult.
+The latency period is approximately 10 to 50 years before any asbestos exposure symptoms even develop, making an early mesothelioma diagnosis even more difficult.

 Mesothelioma symptoms vary based on the mesothelioma type, but some of the more common symptoms include: